nythrox/effects.js/README.md

 - many control flow constructs can be expressed with only algebraic effects: async/await, coroutines/fibers, generators, exceptions, backtracking, and more

 It's easier to understand what it allows by seeing it in action:

-Note: All of this is written in a highly testable manner, so all the functions can be easily switched to have a test/production/alternative version

 ```javascript
   // write your program in direct style using the generator do notation